 Indepth Practical, Experiential & Philosophical Training

-The Inner Strength Teen Program Teacher Training includes an in-person training, teleconference & webinar sessions, 3 virtual mindfulness retreats, 30 half-hour virtual guided meditation practice sessions by video-conference, and access to weekly professional development teleconference calls once you start teaching.
+The Inner Strength Teen Program Teacher Training includes 8 90-minute teleconference & webinar sessions, additional video resources, 40 half-hour guided meditation practice sessions by video-conference, and access to weekly professional development teleconference calls once you start teaching.

-The training includes conceptual overview, background reading, practice teaching sessions using the 100 page Teacher’s Manual, and mindfulness sessions to explore your own understanding of the practice.
+The training includes conceptual overview, background reading, practice teaching sessions and mindfulness sessions to explore your own understanding of the practice.